-2.14 For all stages of document preparation, we will produce summaries of the main points raised in workshops, meetings and surgeries and circulate these to attendees.
-Views expressed in the early informal stages of the preparation of DPDs will be used to draw up the preferred options that will be consulted on at the formal pre-submission public participation stage.
-Representations received at this stage will be summarised and responded to by planning officers in a written report to councillors.
-This will make recommendations on the form and content of the submission version of the document.

-- 2.15 The submission version of the DPD will itself be subject to a formal process of consultation.
+- 2.13 We will collect together everyone's comments that we receive through the pre-submission consultation and public participation stages.
+We will consider them when making decisions about how we shape the documents.
+We will also collect together and summarise representations made at Submission stage for DPD's.
+For all stages of document preparation, we will produce summaries of the main points raised in workshops, meetings and surgeries and circulate these to attendees afterwards.
+Views expressed in the early informal stages of the preparation of DPDs will be used to draw up the preferred options that will be consulted on at the formal Pre-Submission Public Participation stage.
+Representations received at this stage will be summarised and responded to by Officers in a written report to Members.
+This will make recommendations on the form and content of the submission version of the document. - 2.14 The Submission version of the DPD will itself be subject to a formal process of consultation.
 Representations on this will also be summarised and responded to, although in this case this case no changes to the document will be made.
 The Council may, however, indicate its position regarding objections and supporting representations.
-The documents will be forwarded to the Inspector holding the examination into the document.
-However, these will be for the Inspector who holds the examination rather than for further consideration by the Council. - 2.16 For SPDs, a similar process of summarising representations will take place following the issuing of a draft document and this will also be reported to councillors with recommendations for the final version.
-SPDs are not submitted to the Secretary of State or subject to examination.
-For this reason, the SCI does not address this stage in detail beyond recognising that the requirements of the 2004 Regulations will be met. - 2.17 After each stage of community involvement on both DPDs and SPDs, we will: - prepare summaries of main issues and of the comments received.
+The documents will be forwarded to the Inspector holding the Examination into the document.
+However, these will be for the Inspector who holds the Examination rather than for further consideration by the Council. - 2.15 For SPDs, a similar process of summarising representations will take place following the issuing of a draft document and this will also be reported to Members with recommendations for the final version.
+SPDs are not submitted to the Secretary of State or subject to Examination.
+For this reason, the SCI does not address this stage in detail beyond recognising that the requirements of Regulations will be met. - 2.16 After each stage of community involvement on both DPD's and SPD's, we will aim to do the following: - provide Prepare summaries of main issues and of the comments made at the formal consultation stages received.
 These will be general overviews for the early consultation stages and fuller summaries and responses for the formal pre-submission and submission stages.
-These will be put on the Internet and made available at City Council offices and at City Council libraries in Alvaston, Allestree, Blagreaves, Central, Chaddesden, Mickleover, Peartree, Sinfin, and Spondon. - keep you informed of the document's progress - send an acknowledgement of receiving your comments and explaining the next stages
+These will available from Council offices and placed on the Internet. - Keep you informed of the document's progress - Send an acknowledgement of receiving your comments and explaining the next stages.